 During an Easter egg hunt in Surrey in 2016, about 30 kids spotted two men sprinting across a field with a police helicopter circling overhead.
 Without being told, the children lay down in the dirt and formed a giant human arrow pointing the helicopter straight at the fleeing suspects.
 Both men were caught.
-The helicopter crew landed and handed out chocolate to every kid.
+The crew landed to thank the kids — and the children shared their own Easter chocolate with them.

 Kids on an Easter Egg Hunt Formed a Human Arrow to Guide a Police Helicopter